SandeepKarukayil/Datacamp_notes/SQL_NOTES/introduction.md

 - A **database** is a collection of tables.
   - Each table organizes data into **rows** (records) and **columns** (fields).
   - Databases are used to store, manage, and retrieve structured data efficiently.
+  - Key difference between databases and spreadsheets are that tables can be related unlike isolated tables in spreadsheets.

 ### Key Concepts in a Database: